Cyclometer

+With Rejewski's later cryptologic bomb, it can be viewed as a predecessor to the Bombe that was to help break Enigma ciphers later in the war at Bletchley Park in England.

 Using drawings made by Rejewski, Hal Evans and Tim Flack at the Department of Engineering, University of Cambridge, in 2019 constructed a working version of the cyclometer.

 History

 Example message

-Frode Weierud provides the procedure, secret settings, and results that were used in a 1930 German technical manual.
+Fede Weierud provides the procedure, secret settings, and results that were used in a 1950 German technical manual.